 Bonnie Kaye Artistic Director has been in the Performing Arts field for over 40 years.
 She has judged numerous dance competitions and her students have won hundreds of awards.
 She continues her dedication to the performing arts providing a positive, caring, supportive atmosphere opening young minds to the greatest gift "Creativity."
 In the Company of Kids is the first Theater School in the Twin Cities offering students on the Autism Spectrum a one of kind opportunity to engage in theater & social skills groups.
 She is an Autism Education Professional and sits on the accreditation board for licensing.
-Bonnie is Founder and President of a non profit "Drama Interaction" since 2011 providing performing arts programs to Adults and Children who are differently-abled.
-"Finding the gifts and strengths in each and every student through the arts, music, dance and puppetry places the focus on ability rather than disability.
+Bonnie is Founder and Executive Director of a non profit "Drama Interaction" since 2011 providing performing arts programs to Adults and Children who are differently-abled.
+She holds a Certification as a Certified Dementia Communication Specialist/Facilitator and is reaching the elderly population by bringing the arts to them.
+"Finding the gifts and strengths in each and every participant through the arts, music, dance and improvisation places the focus on ability rather than disability.

 Kristine Neumann is a native of Minnesota and has over 20 years of dance experience.
 Her areas of specialty include Ballet, Tap, Jazz and Pointe.
 She has performed on numerous performing lines.
 Kristine was a member and choreographer of her high school dance team.
 She has a passion for the Arts and is passing that down to her son Dylan and daughter Jocelyn.